 Audience focussed presentations

+Engagement is critical in face to face presentations and in virtual presentations it is typically even harder to achieve so needs to be designed in, not left to chance!
 This SAS is specifically designed to ensure the best possible engagement from your audience.
 It is important to realise that using the SAS forces you to think about the listener and not yourself.
-The structure is created from a collection of the basic questions any recipient might have in mind:
+The structure is created from a collection of the basic questions any recipientmight have in mind:

 The elements of SAS